MiloBuwalda/uva-prog-c/40 Problem sets/00 Problem set 0/10 Standard Edition.md

 **Correctness**.
 To what extent is your code consistent with our specifications and free of bugs?

 All students must ordinarily submit this and all other problem sets to be eligible for a passing grade unless granted an exception in writing by the course's instructor.
+Please note that this problem set does not count towards your final grade.

 ### Getting Started.